Mozilla Removes Individual Cookie Management in Firefox 60 - Slashdot

 Tell that to the Gnome 3 devs and watch them laugh at you.

-Done with FF (Score:5, Interesting)
+Done with FF (Score:5, Insightful)

 Re: (Score:1)